Test Code LAB5335 TROPONIN I, HIGH SENSITIVITY

 Clinical Information

-Troponin I, in conjunction with troponin C and troponin T, plays an integral role in the regulation of muscle contraction.
-Clinical studies have demonstrated the release of cTnI into the blood stream within hours following MI or ischemic injury.
-High sensitivity assays (such as the one used at KH) can detect elevated levels of Troponin I within 3 hours after the onset of chest pain.
-Cardiac troponin I reaches peak concentrations in approximately 8 to 28 hours and remains elevated for 3 to 10 days following MI.
+High sensitivity troponin assays have been defined as those which can achieve ≤ 10% CV at the 99th percentile of a healthy population and can detect troponin in > 50% of both men and women individually.
+Clinical studies have demonstrated the release of cTnI in the blood stream within hours following a myocardial infarction (MI) or ischemic injury.
+High sensitivity assays can detect elevated levels of cTnI (above 99th percentile in an apparently healthy reference population) within 3 hours after onset of chest pain.
+Cardiac troponin I reaches peak concentration in about 8 to 28 hours and remains elevated for 3 to 10 days following MI.
 Cardiac troponin is the preferred biomarker for the detection of myocardial infarction based on improved sensitivity and superior tissue-specificity compared to other available biomarkers of necrosis, including CK-MB, myoglobin, lactate dehydrogenase, and others.
-The high tissue specificity of Troponin I measurements is beneficial for identifying myocardial infarction in clinical conditions involving skeletal muscle injury resulting from surgery, trauma, extensive exercise, or muscular disease.
+The high tissue specificity of cTnI measurements is beneficial for identifying myocardial infarction in clinical conditions involving skeletal muscle injury resulting from surgery, trauma, extensive exercise, or muscular disease.